 Sacred Lake: A Divine Connection

-As you stand by its tranquil edge, it’s a humbling experience to reflect on the deep spiritual history of this place.
+As you stand by its tranquil edge, it’s a humbling experience to reflect on the profound spiritual history of this place.
 The waters may appear merely a lake, but to the ancient Egyptians, they were a conduit to the divine, an integral part of their connection with their gods.

 The Sound and Light Show: A Spectacular Night-time Journey